Grant Dewey | email@example.com

 Membership development coordinator

-Recently, Don presented his research on reclamation on the Navajo Reservation at the Rocky Mountain Council of Latin American Studies, and will be presenting his recent research into ancient Israeli numismatics in October at the European Studies Conference in Omaha, NE.
-Don’s article “We trace out all the veins of the earth’: Iberian Mining, Labor, and the Industrial Foundation of the Roman Empire: An Interdisciplinary Approach” was published in The Springs Online Graduate History Journal in Fall of 2019.
+His current research includes: mining reclamation on the Navajo Reservation at the Rocky Mountain Council of Latin American Studies in 2019, and on ancient Israeli numismatics in October at the European Studies Conference in Omaha, NE upcoming.
+Don’s article “We trace out all the veins of the earth’: Iberian Mining, Labor, and the Industrial Foundation of the Roman Empire: An Interdisciplinary Approach,” was recently published in The Springs Online Graduate History Journal in Fall of 2019.

 Board of Trustees